HetalBhatade/postgresql-administration/02-cluster-architecture/commands.md

 ## Purpose

-Displays the important directories and files present inside the PostgreSQL data directory.
+Displays some of the important directories and files inside the PostgreSQL data directory.

 ## Breakdown